hr1juldey/IndiByte/media/tts/scene_05_vo_01.md

-Enter...
-INDIBYTE.
- An OPEN-SOURCE, INDIA-FIRST NUTRITION PLATFORM designed to align DIETARY RECOMMENDATIONS with INDIAN CULINARY REALITY.
+So what's the answer?
+Enter IndiByte.
+An open-source, India-first nutrition platform designed to align dietary recommendations with Indian culinary reality.

-Think of it as building a NEW INFRASTRUCTURE SYSTEM... that connects what's actually on INDIAN PLATES with what NUTRITION SCIENCE knows about HEALTH.
+Think of it as building a new infrastructure system that connects what's actually on Indian plates with what nutrition science knows about health.

-The SOLUTION has THREE INTERCONNECTED PARTS:
+And here's the thing - the solution has three interconnected parts: